base on Huly for Self Hosting # Huly Self-Hosted

 ```

-3. Add SES container URL into `transactor` and `account` containers:
+2. Add the mail container URL to the `transactor` and `account` containers:

 ```yaml